Bo Takahashi

-Rodrigo Hitoshi "Bo" Kaimoti Takahashi (born January 23, 1997) is a Brazilian professional baseball pitcher for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
-He has previously played in the KBO League for the Kia Tigers.
+Rodrigo Hitoshi "Bo" Kaimoti Takahashi (born January 23, 1997) is a Brazilian professional baseball pitcher who is a free agent.
+He has previously played in the KBO League for the Kia Tigers and in Nippon Professional Baseball for the Saitama Seibu Lions.

 Career

 Arizona Diamondbacks

 Takahashi signed with the Arizona Diamondbacks as an international free agent on December 23, 2013.

 He made his professional debut with the rookie-level Arizona League Diamondbacks in 2014, going 3–4 with a 4.39 ERA and 34 strikeouts in 41 innings.
 He played for the rookie-level Missoula Osprey in 2015, going 8–1 with a 4.66 ERA and 30 strikeouts in 77 1/3 innings.
 Takahashi split the 2016 season between the Low-A Hillsboro Hops, Single-A Kane County Cougars, and High-A Visalia Rawhide, combining to go 6–4 with a 2.81 ERA and 67 strikeouts over 83 1/3 innings.
 He split the 2017 season between Kane County and Visalia, but struggled to a 7–12 record and 5.14 ERA with 107 strikeouts over 126 innings.
 However, despite the overall results, Takahashi was a 2017 California League mid-season All Star.
 His 2018 season was split between Visalia and the Double-A Jackson Generals, for whom he accumulated a 6–6 record with a 4.03 ERA and 130 strikeouts in 120 2/3 innings pitched.
 Takahashi played for the Salt River Rafters of the Arizona Fall League following the 2018 season.

 On November 20, 2018, the Diamondbacks added Takahashi to their 40-man roster to protect him from the Rule 5 draft.
 He opened the 2019 season back with Jackson.
 On August 18, 2019, the Diamondbacks promoted Takahashi to the major leagues for the first time.
 He was optioned to Jackson on August 20 without appearing in an MLB game, becoming a phantom ballplayer.
 Takahashi finished the 2019 season going 9–7 with a 3.72 ERA and 104 strikeouts over 118 2/3 innings for Jackson.

 Takahashi did not appear for Arizona in 2020, and did not play in any games for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On October 27, 2020, Takahashi was removed from the 40-man roster and sent outright to the Triple-A Reno Aces.
 He elected free agency on November 2.